Home History Geography Polity Question Grammar

 • has

-Correct Option: B [ are ]
+Correct Option: B [ hire ]

-• is celebrating
+• is visiting

-Correct Option: B [ is celebrating ]
+Correct Option: B [ visit ]

 • are